skunkiferous/Meta/api/README.md

 "Exact type matching" (for collections and properties) should use the Type of a bean, instead of it's class (which is used for non-beans).

-The "create" method for collection properties should be called "get", with the normal get being called "getRaw".

 The part of the bean processor that generates the property code should be separated into it's own class, so that property generation become customizable.

-Once we have virtual properties, we need to add some to Bean and Entity.

 When using extension/retrofitting, there must be *no* overlap between the Bean and all it's extensions, and between the extensions themselves.